 Duke Coon – Chairman

 Duke Coon is a life-long resident of Montgomery County, Texas, the President and CEO of Hadco International, and the Mayor Pro-Tem for the City of Conroe, Texas.
-He has held many managerial positions for business commerce companies and in the U.S. military, and has a strong background in management and financial administration with degrees from both Sam Houston State University and Texas A&M University.
+He has held many managerial positions for business commerce companies and in the U.S. military, and has a strong background in management and financial administration.
 He has been a member of the Lone Star Family Health Center Board of Directors since 2008, serving as chairman previous as well from 2012 through 2015.

 Duke stays heavily involved in serving his community through his position on the Conroe City Council and the LSFHC Board of Directors as well as through the Crighton Theatre Foundation, Montgomery County Fair Association, Montgomery County Republican Party and Conroe Noon Lions Club.
 He is also a proud Veteran of the United States Navy.

 Patty Garcia has worked for the Texas Department of Criminal Justice for twenty years where she was hired as a temporary clerk in 1990 and has served in multiple positions on the way to her current role, Director of Human Resources.
 Patty joined the Lone Star Family Health Center Board of Directors in 2015 and continues to serve because she believes that LSFHC and the services it provides is an important part of the Montgomery County, Texas community.
 Patty notes that, while her job keeps her very busy, she makes time to serve LSFHC because she believes in the organization’s mission and wants to support the faculty and staff in their dedication and commitment to quality patient care.